Six Indigenous experiences for kids on holiday in the NT

-A family holiday in the Northern Territory is a great way for children and teens to get immersed in Australia’s Indigenous heritage.
+A family holiday in the Northern Territory is a great way for children and teens to get immersed in Australia’s Aboriginal cultures and learn on Country.

 Take the kids on a cultural cruise through Nitmiluk Gorge near Katherine, 320km south-east of Darwin, with Nitmiluk Tours.
 On the two-hour Nit Nit Dream 2 Gorge Cultural Cruise, learn about the significance of the first two gorges to the traditional landowners, the Jawoyn people.
-During the four-hour Timeless Land 3 Gorge Cruise, there’s time for a swim in the refreshing waters.
 Or, if you’re feeling more energetic, hire a double canoe and explore the second and third gorges at your own pace.

-What about an excursion to the fascinating Tiwi Islands (the collective name for Bathurst and Melville islands, 80km north of Darwin) on a two and a half hour ferry ride that will take you straight into traditional Tiwi culture.
-SeaLink offers a range of tours out of Darwin: the Tiwi Day Tour to Wurrumiyanga on Bathurst Island includes a morning tea and smoking ceremony with Tiwi women, a visit to arts and crafts centres, and insight into the complex rituals surrounding the islanders’ burial ceremonies.
+What about an excursion from Darwin to the Tiwi Islands (the collective name for Bathurst and Melville islands, 80 km north of Darwin).
+Take a two and half hour ferry ride with SeaLink, which is fully airconditioned and has a snack bar inside.
+The tour includes morning tea and a welcome smoking ceremony with Tiwi women; a visit to arts and crafts centres, and insights to Tiwi culture.

 Ayers Rock Resort runs two Outback Sky Journey astronomy sessions nightly, with the Family Astro Tour starting 30 minutes after sunset.
 The one-hour tour covers three areas – past, present and future – with discussion of the past focusing on how Indigenous people used the night sky for orientation, to predict upcoming seasons and as inspiration for mythological stories.
 The best part for parents is that kids aged 15 and under can join the sessions for free.